© Luis A. Marrero, Boston Institute for Meaningful Purpose, January 14, 2021. Updated April 30, 2021

 Is Your ‘Right’ ‘Truthful’?

 - What we believe to be right is not true or based on reality.
+Yet, we remain indifferent and are not prone to seek truth.

 When we believe something is right, we need to make sure it is accurate (e.g., true) and real.
 Accuracy requires that we develop a healthy appetite to be honest, pursue truth, and take responsibility for using our analytical mental skills to discern what is real and not.
 Unfortunately, many today believe to be right and yet are being manipulated and deceived by masters of propaganda.
 (I encourage readers to watch, for example, “The Social Dilemma” documentary.[vi]) As long as individuals do not take responsibility to be truthful, they will be victims of deceivers.
 Again, taking responsibility for one’s life requires having healthy and intelligent meanings which are practiced through supportive skills and abilities.